-SECOND & THIRD-HAND SMOKE

-What is second and third-hand smoke?
+SECOND & THIRD-HAND SMOKE What is second and third-hand smoke?
 Secondhand smoke is the smoke that comes from the burning end of a cigarette.
 It is also the smoke that smokers breathe out.
 More than 80 per cent of secondhand smoke is invisible and odourless.
+Secondhand smoke contains more than 70 cancer-causing chemicals, called carcinogens.
+Exposure to these chemicals through second-hand smoke can contribute to tumour formation in the lungs, resulting in lung cancer.
 Third-hand smoke is the invisible tobacco "dust" (or chemical) that settles in the environment on things like clothing and furniture and stays there even after a cigarette has been put out.
 Third-hand smoke contains more than 250 chemicals.